On coarse geometric aspects of the Hilbert geometry: Asymptotic dimension

 \subsection{Lower bound}

 To get the lower bound we use the coarse cohomology.
 For a proper metric space $Y$, $HX^m(Y)$ and $H_c^m(Y)$ denote the $m$-dimensional coarse cohomology and Alexander-Spanier (or equivalently, \v{C}ech) cohomology with compact supports of $Y$ respectively.
 It is known that there naturally exists a \emph{character map} $c^m(Y) : HX^m(Y) \to H_c^m(Y)$.
 See \cite{Roe1} and \cite{Roe2} for details.
+Since the argument is standard in coarse geometry, we write briefly.

 \begin{lem} Let $Y$ be a proper metric space.
 If $HX^m(Y)$ is not trivial and the character map $c^m(Y)$ is injective, then we have $m \le \mathrm{asdim}(Y)$. \end{lem}